tangentsoft/pidp8i/doc/class-os8script.md

 ### `basic_line_parse`

-This method takes the same two arguments as all `_command` APIs.
+This helper method takes the same two arguments as all `_command` APIs.

 It is rarely called from outside of commands, but is critical to the implementation of commands.
 As each line is parsed, this method: